 Theories about Acids

-There are different theories that explain the properties, reactions, solubility, and nature of acids.
-These theories include:
+Different theories explain acids’ properties, reactions, solubility, and nature.
+These theories include the following:

 - Arrhenius Acid